 For more information on this policy, check the Client Service Delivery and Appeals Policy.

-FACS Housing complies with the rights and obligations of a landlord under the Residential Tenancies Act 2010.
-These rights and obligations are outlined in the Tenancy Agreement signed by each tenant when they start a tenancy in a FACS Housing or Aboriginal Housing Office property.
+DCJ Housing complies with the rights and obligations of a landlord under the Residential Tenancies Act 2010.
+These rights and obligations are outlined in the Tenancy Agreement signed by each tenant when they start a tenancy in a DCJ Housing or Aboriginal Housing Office property.